 Infant Baptism is a covenant between God, the church, and the child's parents in which everyone involved pledges to love the child and guide them in the ways of Christian discipleship.
 From the earliest times, children and infants were baptized and included in the church.
 As scriptural authority for this ancient tradition, some scholars cite Jesus’ words, “Let the little children come to me…for it is to such as these that the kingdom of God belongs” (Mark 10:14).
 However, a more consistent argument is that baptism, as a means of grace, signifies God’s initiative in the process of salvation.
 John Wesley preached “prevenient grace,” the grace that works in our lives before we are aware of it, bringing us to faith.
 The baptism of children and their inclusion in the church before they can respond with their own confirmation of faith is a vivid and compelling witness to prevenient grace.

 We receive our identity from others, from the expectations of friends and colleagues, from the labels society puts upon us, and from the influence of family.
 To become Christian is to receive a new identity.
 You no longer allow others to tell you who you are.
 Christ now claims you and instructs you.
 A Christian is one who has “put on Christ.”
 As an adult or young adult, baptism celebrates becoming that new person.
 That is why the church’s ritual begins with putting off the old, renouncing sin and the evil powers of the world, and pledging our loyalty to Christ.

-The children and youth of our congregation play an important role in worship by lighting the candles and bringing in the cross for worship at our 8:30 service.
-The children also bring in the light at the 11:00 service.
+The children and youth of our congregation play an important role in worship by lighting the candles and bringing in the cross for worship at our 10:30 service.
 If you are third grade or older and are interested in being a crossbearer or acolyte, please contact Pastor Kathie.